hoodoer/JS-Tap/README.md

 The **Clear All Jobs** button in the custom payload UI will delete all custom payload jobs from the queue for all clients and resets the auto/repeat run toggles. <br>

-To run a payload on a single client user the **Run Payload** button on the specific client you wish to run it on, and then hit the **Run** button for the specific payload you wish to use.
+To run a payload on a single client use the **Run Payload** button on the specific client you wish to run it on, and then hit the **Run** button for the specific payload you wish to use.
 You can also set **Repeat** on individual clients.

+#### Targeting Rules

+Targeting rules allow you to automatically run payloads on clients that match specific criteria instead of manually selecting individual clients or blindly running on all clients.

+Click the **Add Rule** button on a payload to create a targeting rule.
+Rules use the same filter syntax as the client search bar:
+- **Searchable fields:** tag, nickname, platform, browser, type, domain, ip, uuid
+- **AND logic:** Use `&&` to combine terms (e.g. `linux && chrome`)
+- **NOT logic:** Prefix a term with `!` to negate it (e.g. `!bex-beacon`)

+Example: `linux && chrome && !bex` will match all Linux Chrome clients that are not BEX Beacons.

+Before saving a rule, you can click **Preview** to see which currently connected clients would match.
+The preview shows mini client cards with the same information as the main client list (tag/nickname, timestamps, IP, platform, browser, domain).

+Each targeting rule has its own **Autorun**, **Repeat**, and **Run** controls that work the same as the payload-level buttons but only affect clients matching the rule's filter query.
+You can also **Edit** or **Delete** individual rules.
+A payload can have multiple targeting rules.

 ### Autogenerated Custom Payloads (Mimic)
-Starting in version 2.1 JS-Tap includes the ability to automatically generate custom payloads.
+JS-Tap includes the ability to automatically generate custom payloads.
 This feature leverages the ability to intercept form submissions and XHR/Fetch API calls.
 JS-Tap can use those intercepted communications as a prototype to build a payload around. <br>

 Parameters in the request will be set by variables at the top of the autogenerated payload, making for easy modification of the action being performed.
 Form submissions which need a CSRF token, and XHR/Fetch API calls that require an Authorization header will be handled by the mimic wizard; you can select these values in the intercepted form submission/api call and JS-Tap will search its database to determine where these values come from. <br>